 28. Archive Local Repositories

 You can easily archive your local repos by using the git archive command.
-It allows developers to store their project someplace safe.
-You can transfer this archive over the network or may store it on the Linux file system.
+It allows developers to store their projects someplace safe.
+You can transfer this archive over the network or store it on the Linux file system.

 $ git archive --output=test --format=tar master